Aliandre/aliandre.github.io/_posts/2021-06-01-tiktokColas.md

 - [Tutorial on color keying](https://www.tiktok.com/@colasbim_/video/7008910079747493126)
 - [Sport motivation](https://www.tiktok.com/@colasbim_/video/7033024254350249222)

-Channel has stopped as the focus is now more Youtube than bringing people on Twitch
+Channel has stopped as the focus is now more Youtube than bringing people on Twitch.
+138 videos of mostly 1 min were made over 7 months, and the channel reached 280k subscribers when stopped.